 Steps for handwashing stroller fabric

-Mix a combination of one tablespoon of gentle dish soap and two cups of warm water in your bucket.
-If you prefer to use detergent, use about one teaspoon in your bucket of warm water.
+Mix a combination of one tablespoon of gentle dish soap and two cups of warm water into your bucket.
+If you prefer detergent, use about one teaspoon in your bucket of warm water.

 For removeable stroller fabric

-- Dip your toothbrush in the soap-water mixture and gently scrub out any noticeable spots.
+- Dip a toothbrush into the soap-water mixture and gently scrub out any noticeable spots.